syhner/betterr/README.md

 ## Advantages

-- **File structure remains flat**, unlike with nested try...catch blocks
+- **File structure remains flat**, unlike with nested try...catch
-- **Variables are declared with const**, unlike with non-nested try...catch blocks
+- **Both data and errors are declared with `const`**, unlike with non-nested try...catch
+- **Both data and errors are non-nullable**, once an early return occurs if the other is null
 - **Both data and errors are available at the top level**, unlike with try..catch or promises
-- **Work with errors that are always instances of `Error`**, without compromising type-safety, unlike with try...catch or promises
+- **Work with errors that are always `Error` objects**, without compromising type-safety, unlike with try...catch or promises
-- **Work with data that is non-nullable**, once an early return occurs in the case of an error

 ## Installation